circleci/circleci-docs/jekyll/_cci2/project-walkthrough.md

 This tells CircleCI to use CircleCI 2.0.
 Without this, CircleCI will try to build the project on CircleCI 1.0.

-## Add the Project to CircleCI
+## Add Project and Start Building

 Log into CircleCI ([create an account](https://circleci.com/signup/) if you haven't already) and go to the '[Add Projects](https://circleci.com/add-projects)' screen.
 Locate your project and click the green 'Build Project' button.

-Note that you must be an administrator / owner of the project in order to start building it.

-## Your First Build

-As soon as you click 'Build Project', we will run a build.
-The first one will fail since we didn't add a complete `config.yml`:
+When you click 'Build Project', we’ll run a build.
+The first one will fail since our `config.yml` isn't valid:

 ![First build]({{ site.baseurl }}/assets/img/docs/walkthrough1.png)

+Note that you must be an administrator or owner of the project in order to start building it.

 ## Adding a Job